react95-io/React95/README.md

 $ npm i react95 styled-components
 ```

-Apply style reset, wrap your app content with ThemeProvider with theme of your choice... and you are ready to go! 🚀
+Apply style reset, wrap your app with ThemeProvider with theme of your choice... and you are ready to go! 🚀

 ```jsx
 import React from 'react';